 Careers - 2019/2020

 Career OpportunitiesThe graduates of the CICE program will be qualified for a variety of entry-level positions depending on their area of interest.
 For example:

-- A student who has taken courses in Office Administration may become a secretarial assistant, a file clerk, a mail room attendant, data entry clerk or purchasing department aid.
+- A student who has taken courses in Office Administration may become a secretarial assistant, a file clerk, a mail room attendant, data entry clerk or purchasing department aide

-- A student who has taken courses in Early Childhood Education may become a day care aid or nursery school classroom aid.
+- A student who has taken courses in Early Childhood Education may become a day care aide or nursery school classroom aide

-More Information - 2018/2019A Two-Year Ontario College Certificate ProgramProgram Code: CIT2
+More Information - 2019/2020A Two-Year Ontario College Certificate ProgramProgram Code: CIT2